-ES Regulation section 16 A person conducting a business or undertaking must ensure that electrical equipment that has been de-energised to allow electrical work to be carried out on it is not inadvertently re-energised while the work is being carried out.
+ES Regulation section 16 A PCBU must ensure that electrical equipment that has been deenergised to allow electrical work to be carried out on or near the equipment is not inadvertently re-energised while the work is being carried out.

-As a person conducting a business or undertaking (PCBU), you must ensure that each exposed part is treated as energised until it is isolated and determined not to be energised, and each high-voltage exposed part is earthed after being de-energised.
+As a PCBU, you must ensure that each exposed part is treated as energised until it is isolated and determined not to be energised, and each high-voltage exposed part is earthed after being deenergised.

-You must also ensure that electrical equipment that has been de-energised to allow electrical work to be carried out on it is not inadvertently re-energised while the work is being carried out.
+You must also ensure that electrical equipment that has been de-energised to allow electrical work to be carried out on or near the equipment is not inadvertently re-energised while the work is being carried out.

-For work on electrical equipment or circuits, ensure:
+For work on or near electrical equipment or circuits, ensure: